St Ambrose Barlow Roman Catholic High School

 St Ambrose Barlow RC High School is a secondary school located in Wardley, Greater Manchester, England.
 The school is named after St Ambrose Barlow, one of the Forty Martyrs of England and Wales.

 The school serves a wide range of parishes including St Charles' RC Primary School in Swinton, St Mark's RC Primary School in Pendlebury, St Mary's RC Primary School in Swinton, St Luke's RC Primary School in Irlams o' th' Height, St Edmund's RC Primary School in Little Hulton and Christ the King RC Primary School in Walkden.
 St Ambrose Barlow has been accredited with many national awards including National Teaching School status, the School Inclusion Award and Dyslexia Friendly Status.
 The majority of pupils are baptised Roman Catholic.

 History

-The school was established in the 1950s on land at Shaftesbury Road in nearby Swinton.
+The school was established on land at Shaftesbury Road in nearby Swinton.
+Building work commenced on Ash Wednesday 1953 and the school entered use in January 1955 with the official opening and blessing on 16 February 1955, by Bishop Henry Vincent Marshall.

 In April 2013, the school moved into a new building in Wardley near Swinton.
 St George's RC High School closed in August 2014 with most pupils transferring to St Ambrose Barlow.